msyriac/dionysus/README.md

 # Suggesting new places

-Add a comma-delimited row to `listOfPlaces.csv` containing the name of the place and a weight expressing your desire to go the place on a scale from 0 (would never go) to 1 (would always be up for going there).
+Add a comma-delimited row to `listOfPlaces.csv` containing the name of the place, a weight expressing your desire to go the place on a scale from 0 (would never go) to 1 (would always be up for going there) and True/False depending on whether the place has a patio.
+If the weather is nice, only those places that have a patio will be considered.

 # Usage